Theories of Organic Evolution (Complete Notes)

 • The interspecific struggle between different species

-• Environmental struggle due to earthquakes, tidal waves, the bursting of volcanoes are all causes for killing large populations.
+• Environmental struggles due to earthquakes, tidal waves, and the bursting of volcanoes are all causes for killing large populations.

-• Survival of the fittest: in the struggle for existence, the majority die out due to the fact those few survival have necessary advantageous variations.
+• In the battle for survival, the majority of individuals perish.
+This happens because only a few survivors have necessary beneficial variations.
 This idea of the survival of the fittest is the core theory of natural selection.

-• inheritance of useful variations: The organisms after getting fitted to the surroundings transmit their useful variations to the next generation, while non-useful variations are eliminated.
+• inheritance of useful variations: After organisms adjust to the surroundings, they transmit their useful variations to the next generation.
+Non-useful variations are eliminated.

 • Neo-Darwinism: Neo-Darwinism’s a modified form of Darwinism.